-The increase in revenues in the recent three month period was due to increased revenues of \$48.0 million from our Industrial & Commercial products and \$27.9 million from our Home & Life products.
-Unit volumes of our products increased slightly during the three months ended April 2, 2022 while average selling prices increased substantially compared to the three months ended April 3, 2021.
+The increase in revenues in the recent three-month period was due to increased revenues of \$54.8 million from our Industrial & Commercial products and \$38.9 million from our Home & Life products.
+The increase in revenues in the recent six-month period was due to increased revenues of \$102.7 million from our Industrial & Commercial products and \$67.0 million from our Home & Life products.
+Unit volumes of our products increased during the three and six months ended July 2, 2022 while average selling prices increased substantially compared to the three and six months ended July 3, 2021.
+See Note 9, Revenues, to the Condensed Consolidated Financial Statements for additional information.
 The average selling prices of our products may fluctuate significantly from period to period due to changes in product mix, pricing decisions and other factors.
 In general, as our products become more mature, we expect to experience decreases in average selling prices.